 Finding your voice without losing the plot

-What are some key elements that go into writing a play?
-How do you find and hol...
+What are the key ingredients of a good play?
+How do you find and sustain your v...

 - Amy Rosenthal